vizdata-f21/project-2-it_s_data_time/.github/ISSUE_TEMPLATE/instructor-feedback.md

 ## Write-up

-- Introduction: The introduction provides a clear explanation of the question and the dataset used to answer the question, including a description of all relevant variables in the dataset. `[_ / 2 points]`
+- Introduction: The introduction provides a clear explanation of the question and the dataset used to answer the question, including a description of all relevant variables in the dataset. `[_ / 3 points]`

-### Question 1

-- Justification of approach: The chosen analysis approach and visualizations are clearly explained and justified. `[_ / 3 points]`

-- Code: Code is correct, easy to read, properly formatted, and properly documented. `[_ / 3 points]`

-- Visualization: The visualizations are appropriate, easy to read, and properly labeled. `[_ / 4 points]`

-- Discussion: The discussion of results is clear and correct, and it has some depth without being excessively long. `[_ / 4 points]`

-### Question 2

-- Justification of approach: The chosen analysis approach and visualizations are clearly explained and justified. `[_ / 3 points]`
+- Justification of approach: The chosen approach and visualizations are clearly explained and justified. `[_ / 3 points]`

-- Code: Code is correct, easy to read, properly formatted, and properly documented. `[_ / 3 points]`
+- Code: Code is correct, easy to read, properly formatted, and properly documented. `[_ / 10 points]`

-- Visualization: The visualizations are appropriate, easy to read, and properly labeled. `[_ / 4 points]`
+- Visualization: The visualizations are appropriate, easy to read, and properly labeled. `[_ / 10 points]`

-- Discussion: The discussion of results is clear and correct, and it has some depth without being excessively long. `[_ / 4 points]`
+- Discussion: Discussion of results is clear and correct, and it has some depth without begin excessively long. `[_ / 4 points]`

 ## Reproducibility, style, and organization

 - All required files are provided.
 R Markdown files knit without issues and reproduce the necessary outputs. `[_ / 3 points]`

-- Data is in the data folder, with a codebook in the README, and is loaded from this folder in presentation and writeup. `[_ / 3 points]`
+- If there’s a dataset, it’s provided in a data folder, a codebook is provided, and a local copy of the data file is used where needed. `[_ / 3 points]`

 - Documents are well structured and easy to follow.
 No extraneous materials. `[_ / 2 points]`